 I met yesterday with a friend who is leaving our church.
 We had a good conversation about his reasons for leaving (they are legitimate) and then some discussion about how he can “leave well.”
-I told him that, based on my experience with people leaving our church or coming to our church after leaving another one, most people don’t leave well.
+I told him that, based on my experience with people leaving our church or coming to our church after leaving another one, most people don’t go about leaving a church well.

-Here are a few ideas on how to leave a church well:
+Here are a few ideas on leaving a church well.

 If you’ve read this post and realize that you didn’t leave a church well in the past, it might be wise to circle back to seek forgiveness and reconciliation.
 If you have gossiped or stirred up division, you should make it right, apologizing not only to the leaders of that church but also to the people to whom you gossiped.